SE-ML/se-ml.github.io/_best_practices/02-parallel_training.md

 However, in order to enable fast experimentation and parallel deployment, the code must still be developed and managed wisely.
-Not using proper encapsulation or dependency management can significantly impact experiment parallelisation, and slow down the development.
+Not using proper encapsulation or dependency management can significantly impact experiment parallelisation, and slow down development.

 In order to ease parallelisation, make sure to: